richardvillagomez/richardvillagomez.github.io/_includes/teaching.md

 ## Teaching

+### Head Undergraduate Student Instructor for Data 6, "Introduction to Computational Thinking with Data" (August 2025 - Present)

+- will update soon!

-### Undergraduate Student Instructor for Data 8, "Foundations of Data Science" (June 2024 – Present)
+### Undergraduate Student Instructor for Data 8, "Foundations of Data Science" (June 2024 - August 2025)

 - Lead sections of 30+ students through weekly labs and discussion sections in Data 8, ”Foundations of Data Science,” using Python and JupyterLab to master programming and data analysis skills through hands-on analysis of diverse real-world datasets.
 - Provide personalized guidance during office hours, ensuring student comprehension of complex topics and facilitating their success in the course.
 - Collaborate closely with professor to align course content with learning objectives, integrating inferential thinking, computational thinking, and real-world relevance into all instructional materials.

-_Course materials are available [here](http://www.data8.org/)._ <br>
+_Course materials are available at [data8.org](http://www.data8.org/)._ <br>
-_View my Spring '25 teaching materials [here](https://bit.ly/data8-sp25-richard), or my Fall '24 teaching materials [here](https://bit.ly/data8-fa24-richard)._
+_View my [Summer '25 teaching materials](https://bit.ly/data8-su25-richard), or my [Spring '25 teaching materials](https://bit.ly/data8-sp25-richard)._

 ### Research Assistant Facilitator for Tuskegee Scholars Program (Summer 2024)